JorgWoehl/getOSfont/README.md

 ## Usage

 `[OSFont, OSFontSize] = getOSfont(OS, OSVersion)` returns the name and size (in points) of the system UI font of operating system `OS` in version `OSVersion`.
 If the system UI font is not available to MATLAB, it is replaced by a similar font and a warning is issued.
-If the OS is not supported, or if the selected font is not available, `OSFont` and `OSFontSize` are returned empty.
+If the OS is not supported, `OSFONT` and `OSFONTSIZE` are returned empty. `OSFONT` is also returned empty if the selected font is not available.

 `OS` is a character vector containing the name of the operating system in lowercase letters.
 The following operating systems are supported: